2017 Class Information

-Benjamin Verdery is excited to announce his 17th guitar class on the island of Maui in Hawaii from Tuesday, July 5 through Thursday, July 14, 2016.
-Joining him as guest teacher this year will be acclaimed guitarist and composer David Leisner, co-chair of the guitar department at the Manhattan School of Music.
+Benjamin Verdery is excited to announce his 18th guitar class on the island of Maui in Hawaii from Monday, July 3 through Wednesday, July 12, 2017.
+Joining him as guest teacher this year will be acclaimed guitarist Martha Masters, faculty member at Loyola Marymount University and California State Univeristy, Fullerton, and President of the Guitar Foundation of America.
 Joining again this year as guest ukulele teacher and ensemble assistant will be Hawaiian guitarist and ukulele player Ian O’Sullivan, currently on the faculty of the University of Hawaii.
 Please see below for all the details.

 The class will include an opening faculty recital, masterclasses and lectures, and student recitals at three spectacular and intimate locations.

-Tuesday, July 5, 7:00 PM, at Makawao Union Church.
-Performances by Mr. Verdery, Mr. Leisner, and Mr. O’Sullivan.
+Monday, July 3, 7:00 PM, at Makawao Union Church.
+Performances by Mr. Verdery, Ms. Masters, and Mr. O’Sullivan.

-Each student will play three times during the class, receiving two 30-minute masterclass sessions with Mr. Verdery and one with Mr. Leisner.
+Each student will play three times during the class, receiving two 30-minute masterclass sessions with Mr. Verdery and one with Ms. Masters.
 All students will perform on the student concerts and also participate in the guitar ensemble.
 In addition, Mr. O’Sullivan will offer ukulele and Hawaiian slack key classes for the local community and interested class participants as part of the class activities.

 The class is also open to auditors, who may attend all masterclasses, concerts, and other class activities.